irok/CanonicalUrlDetector/README.md

 - English
 - [日本語](https://github.com/irok/CanonicalUrlDetector/blob/master/README.ja.md)

 The icon is activated when the canonical url is set on the page, and the url changes when you click it.
-(Click again to return to the original url.)
+(It does not reload, it just changes the displayed url.
+Click again to return to the original url.)
 It works in the same way when the url contains extra parameters.
 Please use it, for example, when you share a page.